AccumulateNetwork/accumulate-docs/getting-started/networks.md

 # Networks

-## MainNet
+## Mainnet

-The MainNet is the primary Accumulate network.
+The mainnet is the primary Accumulate network.

 {% hint style="danger" %}
-The MainNet will not be launched until testing and development is done, currently scheduled for September 2022.
+The mainnet will not be launched until testing and development is done, currently scheduled for September 2022.
 {% endhint %}

-## TestNet
+## Testnet

 {% hint style="info" %}
-TestNet history may be reset at the discretion of DeFi Devs.
+Testnet history may be reset at the discretion of DeFi Devs.
 Generally, this will happen for minor releases or history-breaking bugs.
 {% endhint %}

-The TestNet is a secondary production Accumulate network intended for exploratory work.
-TestNet tokens do not have value.
-TestNet history may be reset at any time.
+The testnet is a secondary production Accumulate network intended for exploratory work.
+Testnet tokens do not have value.
+Testnet history may be reset at any time.

 Currently there are two testnets that are publicly available.
 A **beta testnet** and a **stable testnet**.

 {% tabs %}
-{% tab title="Stable Testnet" %}
+{% tab title="Stable testnet" %}
 The stable testnet uses the v0.6 tag on Github and Gitlab and will remain so until the mainnet launch.

 * Endpoint: `testnet.accumulatenetwork.io`